YASO: A Targeted Sentiment Analysis Evaluation Dataset for Open-Domain Reviews: Introduction

+While some information is lost by this choice, which may prohibit the use of the collected data in some cases, it offers an important advantage: the annotation guidelines can be significantly simplified.
+This, in turn, allows for the use of crowd workers who can swiftly annotate a desired corpora with no special training.
+Furthermore, the produced annotations are consistent across all domains, as the guidelines are domain-independent.

+\TSAtaskName annotation in a pre-specified domain may also distinguish between targets that are entities (e.g., a specific restaurant), a part of an entity (e.g., the restaurant's balcony), or an aspect of an entity (e.g., the restaurant's location).
+For example, \citet{pontiki-2014-semeval} use this distinction to exclude targets that represent entities from their annotation.
+In an open-domain annotation setup, making such a distinction is difficult, since the reviewed entity is not known beforehand.

+Consequently, we take a comprehensive approach and annotate all sentiment-bearing targets, including mentions of reviewed entities or their aspects, named entities, pronouns, and so forth.
+Notably, pronouns are potentially important for the analysis of multi-sentence reviews.
+For example, given \sentenceQuote{I visited the restaurant. \targetTermExample{It} was nice.}, identifying the positive sentiment towards \targetTermExample{It} allows linking that sentiment to the restaurant, if the co-reference is resolved.

+Technically, we propose a two-phase annotation scheme.
+First, each sentence is labeled by five annotators that should identify and mark all \emph{target candidates} -- namely, all terms to which sentiment is expressed in the sentence.
+Next, each target candidate, in the context of its containing sentence, is labeled by several annotators who determine the sentiment expressed towards the candidate -- either positive, negative, or mixed (if any).\footnote{Mixed: a positive and a negative sentiment towards one target, e.g., for \targetTermExample{car} in \sentenceQuote{a beautiful yet unreliable \targetTermExample{car}}.} The full scheme is exemplified in \figureRef{img:annotation_ui}.
+We note that this scheme is also applicable to general non-review texts (e.g., tweets or news).

-Our shceme is applied to the annotation of movie, product, and business reviews from several existing datasets (collected for other tasks).
-Several analyses are performed on the collected data: (i) its reliability is established through a manual analysis of a sample; (ii) the collected annotations are compared with existing labeled data, when available; (iii) differences from existing datasets are characterized; and (iv) an alternative to our suggested scheme is explored.
-All collected data are released through our website.\datasetURLFootnote
+Several analyses are performed on the collected data: (i) its reliability is established through a manual analysis of a sample; (ii) the collected annotations are compared with existing labeled data, when available; (iii) differences from existing datasets are characterized.
+Lastly, benchmark performance on \YasoName was established in a cross-domain setup.
+Five state-of-the-art (SOTA) \TSAtaskName systems were reproduced, using their available codebases, trained on data from \semEvalOneFourName, and applied to predict targets and their sentiments over our annotated texts.

-To establish benchmark performance on the new evaluation dataset, five state-of-the-art (SOTA) \TSAtaskName systems were reproduced, using their available codebases.
-In our view, the primary use of the new datasets is evaluation, so our focus is on a cross-domain setup -- these baselines were trained on data from \citet{pontiki-2014-semeval}, and evaluated on our new data.